wenjunjiecn/COMP62542-project/Readme.md

 ## Start the whole system

+\[Update: We have deployed our system on a cloud server.
+The url for the cloud server is https://studentsystem.tech/landing.\]

 To start the whole system, you need to run the Java file named "*StudentSystemApplication.java*", located at "./src/main/java/com/uom/cs/studentsystem".

 The link to Home page of the system is: http://localhost:8080/landing